bhavani-bca/carrental-platform/README.md

-🚗 Car Rental Platform
+CarEase - Car Rental Platform

-A fully functional Car Rental Platform built using Spring Boot for backend and Thymeleaf for the frontend.
-The platform allows users to browse cars, book rentals, manage bookings, and perform authentication with Spring Security and 2FA email verification.
+Project Overview

+CarEase is a web-based car rental platform built using Java Spring Boot.
+It allows users to browse available vehicles, book cars for a specified period, and manage their bookings through an intuitive interface.

+The platform provides a seamless and interactive rental experience for users.

 ✨ Features